 - travel training - helping you gain the confidence to travel independently and to be able to use public transport if you need to

-- life skills - such as tasks in the kitchen or coffee bar, laundry tasks, Confidence to Cook, use of the community flat, going to the cinema and shops
+- life skills - such as tasks in the coffee bar, laundry tasks, use of the community flat for cooking and daily living tasks, going to the cinema and shops

-- Willowbank projects - activities for developing self confidence, team work, learning and maintaining new skills, as well as training for moving on to voluntary positions or employment
+- skills development and training - activities for developing self confidence, team work, learning and maintaining new skills, as well as training for moving on to voluntary positions or employment

 - voluntary opportunities – we can give some support to help people access voluntary opportunities in the community

 If you have limited or no verbal communication or a hearing impairment we can use various communication systems to support you.